Do You Know What It Means?

-Shingles with an impact resistant rating won’t break apart during a hail storm, meaning you are much less likely to end up with leaks after a hail storm.
+Shingles with an impact-resistant rating won’t break apart during a hail storm, meaning you are much less likely to end up with leaks after a hail storm.
 Regular shingles could split and expose the wooden decking, which could lead to water inside the home.
 The shingles also typically come with a better warranty.
 Upgrading to these shingles also may come with a discount on your insurance premiums!
 Who doesn’t love saving money?

 The Possible Downsides

-Another thing to keep in mind that some insurance companies will no longer pay for roofs with what they deem “cosmetic damage”, even if it is true hail damage if you upgrade.
+Another thing to keep in mind is that some insurance companies will no longer pay for roofs with what they deem “cosmetic damage”, even if it is true hail damage if you upgrade.
 Make sure you read your paperwork very clearly when filling it out to get that premium discount!

 Armed with this knowledge, you should be able to make a better-informed decision on what kind of shingles would be best for your home.
-Hometown Roofing can help you through any and all questions you may have about impact resistant shingles.
+Hometown Roofing can help you through any and all questions you may have about impact-resistant shingles.
 Give us a call today!